 The largest agency within the Human Support Services cluster is the Department of Health Care Finance, which administers the city's Medicaid program, a federal-state program that acts as a health insurer for many of our city's poorest residents.
 It is also in charge of the DC Health Care Alliance, a city-run health care provider for uninsured residents who don't qualify for Medicaid.
 With the passage of the federal Affordable Care Act, many who receive DC Alliance services were moved to Medicaid due to expansion of that program.
-More than 200,000 DC residents receive health care services through the department's funding.
-The FY 2013 budget for DHCF is \$2.5 billion, making it the largest portion of the District's Human Support Services cluster.
-Most of its funding comes from the federal government, which covers 70 percent of the city's Medicaid expenses.
-(The federal government pays 50 percent to 80 percent of Medicaid expenses in the states.)
+More than 250,000 DC residents receive health care services through the department's funding.
+The FY 2015 budget for DHCF was nearly \$3 billion, making it the largest portion of the District's Human Support Services cluster.
+Most of its funding comes from the federal government, which covers 70 percent of the city's basic Medicaid expenses, plus higher shares of certain Medicaid components resulting from the Affordable Care Act.
+(The federal government pays 50 percent to 80 percent of each state's Medicaid expenses.)

-The Department of Human Services delivers many services and programs critical to the city's safety net, including Temporary Assistance for Needy Families (TANF), Supplemental Nutrition Assistance Program (SNAP, formerly known as
+The Department of Human Servicesdelivers many services and programs critical to the city's safety net, including Temporary Assistance for Needy Families (TANF), Supplemental Nutrition Assistance Program (SNAP, formerly known as food stamps), and homeless services.
+It is a front-line agency that gives direct assistance to the District's most economically disadvantaged and vulnerable residents.
+The budget for the agency was \$398 million for FY 2015.

-Agency Name FY 2013 Gross Budget (in Thousands)
+Agency Name FY 2015 Gross Budget (in Thousands)

-Department of Health Care Finance \$2,470,305
+Department of Health Care Finance \$2,764,826

-Department of Human Services 335,789
+Department of Human Services 397,845

-Child and Family Services Agency 246,281
+Child and Family Services Agency 230,672

-Department of Health 241,289
+Department of Health 266,124

-Department of Mental Health 178,561
+Department of Behavioral Health 271,469

-Department of Youth Rehabilitation Services 106,384
+Department of Youth Rehabilitation Services 96,002

-Department of Disability Services 92,753
+Department of Disability Services 156,255

-Department of Parks and Recreation 35,866
+Department of Parks and Recreation 42,223

-Office on Aging 23,926
+Office on Aging 42,125

-Employees' Compensation Fund 19,822
+Employees' Compensation Fund 21,330

-Unemployment Compensation Fund 6,512
+Unemployment Compensation Fund 5,065

-Children and Youth Investment Collaboration 3,000
+Children and Youth Investment Collaboration 7,000

-Office on Latino Affairs 2,685
+Office on Latino Affairs 3,065

-Office of Human Rights 2,436
+Office of Human Rights 3,720

-Office on Asian and Pacific Islander Affairs 780
+Office on Asian and Pacific Islander Affairs 1,151

-Deputy Mayor for Health and Human Services 597
+Deputy Mayor for Health and Human Services 1,261

-Office of Veterans' Affairs 394
+Office of Veterans' Affairs 323

+Not-for-Profit Hospital Corporation Subsidy 7,000

+DC Health Benefit Exchange Subsidy 0

-Total \$3,767,381
+Total \$4,317,455